brianshea2/meshmap.net/README.md

 > Only position packets with imprecise location information [10-16 bits] will be passed to the topic, ensuring that sensitive data is not exposed.

-The most accurate resolution that conforms to this specification is: 364 meters/1194 feet.
+The most accurate resolution that conforms to this specification is 364 meters/1194 feet.

 Additionally, only the default [LoRa region](https://meshtastic.org/docs/configuration/radio/lora/#region)-based root topics (and all subtopics) are now monitored.